pottekkat/personal-website/content/posts/best-practices-for-building-reliable-apis.md

     end
 {{< /mermaid >}}

-APISIX has a [traffic-split](https://apisix.apache.org/docs/apisix/next/plugins/traffic-split/) plugin that lets you control the traffic to your services.
+APISIX uses the [traffic-split](https://apisix.apache.org/docs/apisix/next/plugins/traffic-split/) plugin that lets you control the traffic to your services.
 You can use it to set up canary releases or your custom release configuration.

 #### Circuit Breaking